clement/node-async-testing/README.markdown

 Installing
 ----------

-To install, the file `async_testing.js` needs to be in your Node path.
+To install, the source should be in a folder `node-async-testing` somewhere in your Node path.
 The easiest place to put it is in `~/.node_libraries`.

+You can alternatively install it using [npm](http://github.com/isaacs/npm) :

+    npm install node-async-testing

 Notes
 -----